Neo Chequing (Formerly Everyday) Account Review

 What is Neo Financial?

-Neo Money Account Fees
+Neo Account Fees

-Looking at the Neo Money Account’s fee schedule is fun.
+Looking at the Neo Chequing Account’s fee schedule is fun.
 You scroll down a long list of features, all with a corresponding “free” price tag.
 If you’re looking to brighten your day, we recommend it.

 There are no monthly account fees, no Interac e-transfer fees, no pre-authorized debit fees, no NSF fees (yes, really), and the list goes on (and on).